-The RelChange histogram shows that the data appears to have a “bell-shaped” distribution in the middle.
+The histogram of the returns during these years shows that the data have a “bell-shaped” distribution with a scattering of outliers.

 This is what you would probably see when sampling from a normal population.

-This bell-shape tendency is also evident, though perhaps not so clearly, in the histogram of the GMAT scores and many other phenomena.
+This bell-shaped tendency is also evident, though perhaps not so clearly, in the histogram of the GMAT scores and many other phenomena.